 When a profile is published from a cat on our website, you can send an email to firstname.lastname@example.org to come by for an adoption interview.
 Clearly mention in your title in which cat you are interested, and shortly state why you would be a perfect match.

 When we receive your email, you will be put on a waiting list.
-We have interviews in chronological order that we receive, but the priority is nevertheless on finding the right match.
+We schedule interviews in the chronological order that we received requests, but the priority is nevertheless on finding the right match.
 Normally, the interview will take place between 10:30 - 12:00 in the morning, but if that doesn’t work for you or you have another preference for a specific day or time, be sure to mention that in your email as well.

 Step 2: Adoption interview